 The 3rd annual National Moose Hide Campaign Gathering and Day of Fasting in Ottawa is part of the expanded Moose Hide Campaign days of Fasting and Support.
-This event brings together members of Parliament, senators, Aboriginal leaders, service leaders, the philanthropic community, community leaders, public servants and other guests.
+This event brought together members of Parliament, senators, Aboriginal leaders, service leaders, the philanthropic community, community leaders, public servants and other guests.

 Why participate in the Moose Hide Campaign fast?